nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 ### Consumer ###

-The consumer system:
+The consumer application:

 - SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](integration_spine_directory_service.html)

 ## API usage ##

-The consumer system SHALL only use the read appointment capability to retrieve future appointments, where the appointment start dateTime is after the current date and time.
+The consumer application SHALL only use the read appointment capability to retrieve future appointments, where the appointment start dateTime is after the current date and time.
 If the appointment start date is in the past the provider SHALL return an error.

 ### Request operation ###